- RMLUI Academic

-Executive Director – Susan A. Daggett
+Executive Director – Susan D. Daggett

-Susan D. Daggett is a natural resources and environmental attorney and is currently the Interim Director of the Rocky Mountain Land Use Institute at the Sturm College of Law at the University of Denver.
+Susan D. Daggett is a natural resources and environmental attorney and is currently the Executive Director of the Rocky Mountain Land Use Institute at the Sturm College of Law at the University of Denver.
 She has served as the managing attorney in the Rocky Mountain office of Earthjustice, a national non-profit public interest law firm (formerly the Sierra Club Legal Defense Fund) and also has experience working as an independent consultant to non-profit organizations engaged in energy-related advocacy.
 She currently serves on the Board of Trustees for The Nature Conservancy of Colorado and the Denver School of the Arts Friends Foundation.
 She previously served as a Commission of Denver Water and was on the founding Board of Greenprint Denver.
 She graduated from Mount Holyoke College and received her law degree from Yale University.

 Program Coordinator – Lisa L. Bingham, LEED AP